SANTOSH-KUMAR-101/milestone_6/README.md

 What is Server?

 A server is a computer program or device that provides a service to another computer program and its user, also known as the client.
 In a data center, the physical computer that a server program runs on is also frequently referred to as a server.
-That machine might be a dedicated server or it might be used   for other purposes.
+That machine might be a dedicated server or it might be used   for other purposes.In the client/server programming model, a server program awaits and fulfills requests from client programs, which might be running in the same, or other computers.
+A given application in a computer might function as a client with requests for services from other programs and as a server of requests from other programs.

+How does the Server work?

 What is a JS Server?